 You are having lunch at a restaurant with your husband.
 You each ordered one dish, but the dishes were huge and you couldn't finish your food.
-You say:
+Stuffed, you say this.

 We could have just ordered one dish and split it.